Simulations of a weakly conducting droplet under the influence of an alternating electric field: 4 Results and discussion

-The temporal variations of $D$ for $K_r=0.1$ (point 9), 10 (point 2), 100 (point 11), 200 (point 12) and 500 (point 13) under the action of the AC electric field with $E_0=0.5$ and $T_p=2$ are presented in Fig. \ref{fig9}(a).
-For the range of $K_r$ values considered, the droplet deforms to a prolate shape and exhibits a periodic oscillations with time period half of that of the applied electric field.
-It can be observed that below the $S=K_r$ (the zero-circulation line) in Fig. \ref{defmap}, increasing $K_r$ has a negligible effect on the deformation dynamics of the droplet for the set of parameters considered in the present study.
-Above $S=K_r$ line, increasing $K_r$ increases the steady/mean degree of deformation of the droplet, $D_s$ (see Fig. \ref{fig9}(c)).
+The temporal variations of $D$ for $K_r=0.1$ (point 9), 10 (point 2), 100 (point 11), 200 (point 12) and 500 (point 13) under the action of the {alternating} electric field with $E_0=0.5$ and $T_p=2$ are presented in Fig. \ref{fig9}A. For the range of $K_r$ values considered, the droplet deforms to a prolate shape and exhibits periodic oscillations with a time period half of that of the applied electric field.
+It can be observed that below the $S=K_r$ line (the zero-circulation line) in Fig. \ref{defmap}, increasing $K_r$ has a negligible effect on the deformation dynamics of the droplet for the set of parameters considered in the present study.
+Above $S=K_r$ line, increasing $K_r$ increases the steady/mean degree of deformation of the droplet, $D_s$ (Fig. \ref{fig9}C).
 The amplitude of oscillations about the mean value of $D$; however with a constant time period, is found to be increased with the increase in the value of $K_r$.
-On the other hand, under the action of an equivalent DC electric field $(E_{DC}=E_0/\sqrt{2})$, it can be seen in Fig. \ref{fig9}(b) that in region I of Fig. \ref{defmap}, the droplet deforms to a steady oblate shape after deforming to an early prolate shape (see the results for $K_r=0.1$ (point 9) and $K_r=1$ (point 10)).
+On the other hand, under the action of an equivalent DC electric field $(E_{DC}=E_0/\sqrt{2})$, it can be seen in Fig. \ref{fig9}B that, in region I of Fig. \ref{defmap}, the droplet deforms to a steady oblate shape after deforming to an early prolate shape (see the results for $K_r=0.1$ (point 9) and $K_r=1$ (point 10)).
 Above the zero-deformation curve, the droplet deforms as the time progresses and reaches a steady prolate shape (see the results of $K_r=6$ (point 1), $K_r=10$ (point 2) and $K_r=100$ (point 11)).
-Close inspection of Fig. \ref{fig9}(b) also reveals that for $K_r<S$, the droplet always reaches to an intermediate prolate shape, followed by a decrease in the degree of deformation, and finally the droplet obtains its final steady shape.
-The time scale for the charge relaxation from the outer fluid to the interface is given by $\tau = \epsilon/K$.
-Thus, the ratio of charge relaxation times of the inner fluid to outer fluid is $S/K_r$.
-For $S>K_r$, the free charges in the inner fluid take longer time to relax to the interface as compared to the free charges in the outer fluid.
-This causes an initial motion of the charges towards the pole of the droplet, thus the droplet becomes prolate, initially.
+Close inspection of Fig. \ref{fig9}B also reveals that for $K_r<S$, the droplet always reaches to an intermediate prolate shape, followed by a decrease in the degree of deformation, and finally the droplet obtains its final steady shape.
+The time scale for the charge relaxation from the surrounding fluid to the interface is given by $\tau = \epsilon/K$.
+Thus, the ratio of charge relaxation times of the inner fluid to surrounding fluid is $S/K_r$.
+For $S>K_r$, the free charges in the inner fluid take longer time to relax to the interface as compared to the free charges in the surrounding fluid.
+Thus at the early time less than the Maxwell-Wagner relaxation timescale the drop behaves similar to a perfect dielectric and is prolate.
 Subsequently, as the charges relax in the inner fluid, the steady state charge distribution governs the final shape of the droplet.
-It can be observed in Figs. \ref{fig8}(c) and \ref{fig9}(c) that the values of $D_s$ are same in the AC and DC electric fields when $K_r=S$, as observed by \cite{torza1971}.
-They also experimentally observed that for high permittivity and low electrical conductivity ratios, the droplet eventually obtains a prolate shape and an oblate shape under the application of AC and equivalent DC electric fields, respectively.
+It can be observed in Figs. \ref{fig8}C and \ref{fig9}C that the values of $D_s$ are equal in the {alternating} and {direct} electric fields when $K_r=S$, as observed by Torza {\it et al.} \cite{torza1971}.
+They also experimentally observed that for high permittivity and low electrical conductivity ratios, the droplet eventually obtains a prolate shape and an oblate shape under the application of {alternating} and equivalent {direct} electric fields, respectively.